Skip to main content

 How animal and pest damage is handled under homeowner insurance policies in California — the rodent exclusion, raccoon contamination, resulting damage doctrine, and how to fight common denials.

-Assignment of Benefits: Insurance Claims, Work Authorizations, and Selling a Damaged Home
+Assignment of Benefits, Work Authorizations, Selling a Home

-Learn how assignment of benefits works in property insurance claims, what work authorization forms really do, and how to handle an insurance claim when selling a damaged home.
+How assignment of benefits works in property insurance claims, what work authorization forms really do, and how to handle a claim when selling a damaged home.

 Bad Faith Insurance Practices

-Biased Insurance Experts: How to Identify, Challenge, and Defeat the Insurer’s Hired Professionals
+Biased Insurance Experts: How to Identify and Defeat Them

-Insurance companies hire engineers, hygienists, and estimators who consistently minimize claims.
-Learn how the repeat-player system works, how limited assignments pre-load the outcome, the confirmation bias feedback loop, and how to fight back — including licensing board complaints.
+Insurers hire engineers, hygienists, and estimators who consistently minimize claims.
+How the repeat-player system works and how to fight back in California.

-How blanket and specific insurance limits differ for multi-location businesses, why blanket coverage reduces coinsurance risk, and how to evaluate which structure protects your commercial property best.
+How blanket and specific insurance limits differ across multiple locations, why blanket reduces coinsurance risk, and how to evaluate the right structure.

 Building Permits and Insurance Claims: What the Insurer Owes and When